eskomski/2019_hackathon/README.md

 This project was developed for the 2019 WWU ACM Hackathon.
 Within 24 hours, we went through a few iterations and a number of ideas until eventually converging on using video features to parameterize a synthesizer and sequencer.

+The name *Synesthizer* is a portmanteau of "synesthesia" and "synthesizer", a nod to the parallel between image-to-sound generation and synesthesia, where stimulation of one sense can elicit sensations with a different sense.

 At final submission, our synthesizer used image brightness, sharpness, and movement intensity to control such parameters as LPF filter cutoff and resonance, per-oscillator amplitude, rate of change of melody, and fine-tuning of the lead oscillator.
 Time-permitting and with more compute resources (this was all done on a Chromebook!), we would have experimented with richer features, but we still achieved satisfactory results with the simple features we ended up using.

 To make some music, invoke the script as follows: `python videosynth.py -m video_file.mp4`